buptcozy/koordinator/docs/proposals/scheduling/20220701-schedule-gang.md

 the real scenario, which is different from community.

 ## Motivation
 In AI scenarios, lots of jobs need gang scheduling.
-The community have lots of related implements such `coescheduling` or `vocalno`.
+The community have lots of related implements such as `coescheduling` or `vocalno`.
 However, in practice we find that the above solutions do not meet the needs of the business in some places.

 ### Compared with competitors